-- The northern and western areas of Switzerland are populated more heavily than the higher Alps of the south. - The official languages are German, French, Italian and Romansch; English is taught as a foreign language in school. - The statutory minimum period of leave is four weeks for employees and apprentices over the age of 20 and five weeks for employees and apprentices up to the age of 20.
+- The official languages are German, French, Italian and Romansch; English is taught as a foreign language in school. - The statutory minimum period of leave is four weeks for employees and apprentices over the age of 20 and five weeks for employees and apprentices up to the age of 20.
 This minimum may be increased by contractual agreement.
 Collective labour agreements often provide for longer periods of leave, especially for employees with a specified number of years of service and/or of a certain age.